naikshrihari/Hypothesis-Testing/README.md

 The test is applied when you have two categorical variables from a single population.
 It is used to determine whether there is a significant association between the two variables.

+## Anova Test (F-test)
+The t-test works well when dealing with two groups, but sometimes we want to compare more than two groups at the same time.

+For example, if we wanted to test whether petal_width age differs based on some categorical variable like species, we have to compare the means of each level or group the variable